 Each state maintains records of a person’s criminal past.
 These databases are linked together so you can track criminal backgrounds from another state.
-You are able to go to courthouse and inquire, or check the website.
-You must know which county the crime occured in, and if the crime was in a completely different state, you may have to pay for a more complete search.
+You are able to go to courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and if the crime was in a completely different state, you may have to pay for a more complete search.

 A criminal records search you are able to find out if a person has ever been arrested, charged or convicted for any crimes, which can include:

 - Theft, breaking and entering.